Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (3) Night-owl: The Investigator can see pretty well in (not totally black) darkness, and you are good with little sleep.

-- (3) Sucker for Pain: The Investigator gets +1d to endure pain.
+- (3) Sucker for Pain: The Investigator gets +1d to resist pain.

 - (3) Occultist: The Investigator gets +1d to study and use dangerous tomes.